Skip to content

 )

-parse_csv(csvfile, type='dataset', prefixes=None, context=None, encoding='utf-8', dialect=None, **kwargs) staticmethod
+parse_csv(csvfile, type='Dataset', prefixes=None, context=None, encoding='utf-8', dialect=None, **kwargs) staticmethod

 Parse a csv file using the standard library csv module.